bryanwhiting/blog/book-review/the-old-man-and-the-sea.md

 date-finished: 2030-01-01
 pct-complete:
 ---
+2024-02-02

+- thank goodness they're not as intelligent as those who kill them, though they're more noble and able

 Storytelling

 - I love how he speaks a thought, then follows up with reality.
 Like "come on, catch the hook" "but the hook did not catch"
 - Repetitive words used in new ways evoke new meaning
 - Keep it simple.
 [Mark Cuban Mogul Support](../posts/mark-cuban-mogul-support.md) - don't use a big word when a simpler one will do.
 He evokes strong emotion without much fanciful language.
 - Your mind fills in the blanks.
 He encodes the intuition of 50 years of fishing in plain words.
 "I've got enough line..." is not a calculation.
 [Wool](wool.md) and [Dune](dune.md) are much more

 2024-02-01